 - Do not power up the heater element before filling the engine coolant and test running the engine.
 The heater element will rapidly overheat and burn out when it is not immersed in coolant before powering up.

 - The heater contains an element that warms when supplied with 110-volt power.
 We recommend running the engine and bleeding air from the engine coolant system prior to connecting the power to ensure that the block heater element is surrounded by coolant.

 NOTE: When installing a heater element in your diesel engine we recommend you take the following steps prior to installation.

 - Verify you have the correct part for your Cummins diesel engine prior to starting the installation process

 - Verify you have the correct installation location on your Cummins diesel engine prior to starting the installation process

 What does an Engine Block Heater Kit contain?

 - Block Heater Cord for the supply of power to the heating element.
 The block heater cord contains a special connector on the engine end which attaches to the heater element.

 - Heater Element that is submersed into the engine coolant fluid.

-- Heater Element Gasket used to seal the heater element to the engine block.
+- Heater Element Gasket is used to seal the heater element to the engine block.